We donated 100% of our August revenue to GAPPS.org

 Between startups, Harrington was a Senior Policy Officer at the Bill & Melinda Gates Foundation, where she managed the central communications team and served as media advisor to Bill and Melinda Gates.
 Harrington was also a founding board member of Code for America (www.codeforamerica.org), an innovative nonprofit which helps government deliver services more efficiently through the smart use of technology.
 For several years, Harrington provided pro bono strategic counsel to the Chairman and CEO of NetHope (www.nethope.org), which is a collaborative consortium of senior technical leaders (CIOs and CTOs) from the world’s largest NGOs, including Save the Children, Mercy Corps, Habitat for Humanity and the World Wildlife Fund.
 NetHope works with and is supported by leading technology companies, including Microsoft, Google, Facebook, Cisco and Accenture.
 Its work is also supported by nonprofits including the Bill & Melinda Gates Foundation and the Paul G. Allen Family Foundation.

-As a platform for live video interaction, uZoom gives people a more tangible, interactive and immersive connection to the World and the causes; places; and organizations that they care about. uZoom is committed to empowering connections of trust, respect and shared opportunity, and we believe that the more people see of their world, the more they interact with places and people, the more they understand what it means to be part of the global community.
+As a live video platform, uZoom gives people a more tangible, interactive and immersive connection to the World and the causes; places; and organizations that they care about.
+We are committed to empowering connections of trust, respect and shared opportunity, and we believe that the more people see of their world, the more they interact with places and people, the more they understand what it means to be part of the global community.